 Gaddie, Daniel Abraham, Sr.(born: 1836 - died: 1911)

 Reverend D. A. Gaddie was born in Hart County, KY, the son of a slave owner whose last name was Jamison.
 He changed his last name to Gaddie after he was freed.
 Gaddie was a blacksmith and became an ordained minister in 1865.
 A very active member of the Association of the Kentucky Baptist, he was pastor of a number of churches in Louisville, including the Green Street Baptist Church during the 1870s.
-It is estimated that Rev. Gaddie baptized more than 1,000 people.
+It is estimated that Rev. Gaddie baptized more than 1,000 people during his life time.
 Rev. Gaddie received an honorary Doctor of Divinity in 1887 from State University [later Simmons University] in Louisville, KY.
 Some sources say that he was a graduated of the school.
 Gaddie was also a member of the school's Board of Trustees for seven years, and of the Executive Board for 16 years.
 Rev. D. A. Gaddie's name can be found on a number of African American marriage certificates, including that of James Cambron and Lucenda Fry Cambron, married in 1895.
 For more see Afro-American Encyclopaedia: Or, the Thoughts, Doings..., by James T. Haley, p.
 476 [available online at the UNC Library, Documenting the American South website]; the Daniel Abraham Gaddie entry in v.4 of the Afro-American Encyclopedia; and the Rev. Daniel Abraham Gaddie entry in Men of Mark by W. J. Simmons and H. M. Turner [available full view at Google Book Search].